HollowMan6/02239-Data-Security/authentication/README.md

 #### Authenticated Sessions

 To establish an authenticated session, an initial authentication is necessary.
 The process for the initial authentication is identical to individual request authentication.
 Upon successful authentication, a session object is created along with a UUID.
-This pair is stored in a map for future access, and the UUID is sent to the client as a cookie.
+This pair is stored in a map for future access, and the UUID is sent to the client as a access token.
 This session remains valid for a specified period, which can be determined by the client during the initial authentication.
-Within this timeframe, the client does not need to resend their username and password; the previously obtained cookie is sufficient.
-When the server receives the cookie, it checks the associated session.
+Within this timeframe, the client does not need to resend their username and password; the previously obtained access token is sufficient.
+When the server receives the access token, it checks the associated session.
 If the session has not expired, the client can continue their operation.
 If it has expired, the outdated session is removed, and the client must reauthenticate to establish a new session.
-Regarding the security of the cookie, assuming the use of TLS, we can assert that the confidentiality and integrity of the cookie are ensured.
+Regarding the security of the access token, assuming the use of TLS, we can assert that the confidentiality and integrity of the access token are ensured.

 ### Password Verification